AkJunaid/PDF2Audio-/README.md

 5. **Choose accent** - Select your preferred English accent in settings
 6. **Preview audio** - Listen before downloading to ensure quality
 7. **Large PDFs** - Be patient, conversion takes time proportional to length

-## Use Cases

-- **Study Materials** - Convert textbooks to audiobooks for studying on-the-go
-- **Research Papers** - Listen to papers while commuting
-- **Documentation** - Convert technical docs to audio format
-- **Accessibility** - Make documents accessible for visually impaired users
-- **Multitasking** - Listen to content while doing other tasks

-## Limitations

-- Only works with **text-based PDFs** (not scanned images/photos)
-- Requires **internet connection** for Edge TTS
-- Large PDFs may take **several minutes** to process
-- Audio file size proportional to PDF length

-## Contributing

-Contributions are welcome!
-Feel free to:
-- Report bugs
-- Suggest features
-- Improve documentation
-- Submit pull requests

-## License

-This project is open source and available under the MIT License.

----

-**Made with love using Streamlit and Microsoft Edge TTS**

-**Start converting your PDFs to audiobooks today!**